VP-26 Participates in Atsugi Friendship Festival

 |0

-This work, VP-26 Participates in Atsugi Friendship Festival [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VP-26 Participates in Atsugi Friendship Festival, by PO2 Aubrey Stueven, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT